cds-snc/notification-api/.github/pull_request_template.md

 - [ ] PR has a detailed description, including links to specific documentation
 - [ ] I have added the [appropriate labels](https://github.com/department-of-veterans-affairs/notification-api/blob/master/.github/release.yaml) to the PR.
 - [ ] I did not remove any parts of the template, such as checkboxes even if they are not used
-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the [style guidelines](https://github.com/department-of-veterans-affairs/vanotify-team/blob/master/Process/style_guide.md) of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to any documentation
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works.
+[Testing guidelines](https://github.com/department-of-veterans-affairs/vanotify-team/blob/master/Process/testing_guide.md)
 - [ ] I have ensured the latest master is merged into my branch and all checks are green prior to review
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules